Alex Evans (baseball)

-Alexander Evans (October 17, 1895 – October 15, 1964) was an American baseball pitcher in the Negro leagues.
+Alexander Evans (October 17, 1895 – October 15, 1964) was an American professional baseball pitcher in the Negro leagues.
 He played with the Bacharach Giants, Indianapolis ABCs and Memphis Red Sox in 1924.

 Career

 Evans attended Henderson High School in Henderson, North Carolina.

 He and Bill Nuttall joined the Bacharach Giants in June 1924 after Arnett Mitchell was given his release.